 UAC looks at your highest eligible preference.
 You can list up to five preferences, so follow your number one choice with similar courses either at the same university or a different institution and make sure you have the ultimate fall-back plan with a preference that has a cut-off you think you will achieve.
 The UAC course cut-offs from the previous year are a good guide in estimating the ATAR you will need to secure a position on your preferred degree course.

 How do rounds work?

 Like a good boxing match, there are multiple rounds in which you can receive an offer.
-The main round for school leavers is in late January, when offers are made on the basis of your ATAR.
-Later rounds happen throughout February and are made on the basis of vacancies in courses.
+The main round for school leavers is in late December, when offers are made on the basis of your ATAR.
+Later rounds happen throughout January and February and are made on the basis of vacancies in courses.

-Ahead of the main round in January however you may have already secured a place through an early offer.
-The timing of these offers vary, but are normally made in December for early entry programs, such as the SRS and Macquarie’s GLEP.
-Another early offer round takes place in early January for Macquarie’s Academic Entry Program.
+Ahead of the main round however you may have already secured a place through an early offer.
+The timing of these offers vary, but are normally made from late August for early entry programs, such as the SRS and Macquarie’s GLEP.
+Another early offer round takes place in December for Macquarie’s Academic Entry Program.

 What about banking offers?

 While you may be eligible for a particular course through an early entry program, this may not be your dream degree.
 Don’t worry.
 You can still get an offer in later rounds and make a choice.
 And if after you receive your ATAR you have a change of heart about your degree choice, you can change them between rounds.

 Students receive one offer per round, but later offers don’t cancel out early offers.
 If you get your highest eligible preference offer in an early round, you will need to adjust your preferences, or the system won’t make any additional offers in later rounds.
 You can then choose the offer that appeals most.

 What if I really want to hang on for my dream degree?